Swala Camp: Our full report

 Health & safety

-Medical care: There is a trauma kit at Swala Camp as well as a first-aid kit at Swala Camp and the manager is first-aid trained.
+- There is a trauma kit at Swala Camp as well as a first-aid kit, and both managers and two staff are first-aid trained.
 For serious emergencies they would drive you to Kuro airstrip for a flight to Arusha where there are full medical facilities.

-Security measures: They have three askaris (Maasai guards) patrolling at night, and a TANAPA ranger is permanently based in the camp.
+- They have three askaris (Maasai guards) patrolling at night, and a TANAPA ranger is permanently based in the camp.

-Fire safety: There are fire extinguishers in all the rooms.
+- There are fire extinguishers in all the rooms and the main areas.

-Laundry facilities: A laundry service is included.
-Clothes are handwashed and line dried; as with most camps in Tanzania, underwear is not accepted and washing powder is provided in the rooms for guests to wash these themselves.
+- A laundry service is included: clothes are handwashed and line-dried.
+As with most camps in Tanzania, female underwear is not accepted and washing powder is provided in the rooms for guests to wash these themselves.

-Money: There are safes in all the rooms at Swala Camp.
-They can exchange a very small amount of money if really needed.
+- There are safes in all the rooms at Swala Camp.
+They can normally exchange a very small amount of Tanzanian shillings, but only if really needed.